kitematic/kitematic.github.io/app/docs/nginx-web-server.md

 ![screen shot 2015-03-03 at 5 43 47 pm](https://cloud.githubusercontent.com/assets/251292/6474198/da638590-c1cc-11e4-9657-dd2e1527c25d.png)

-**What just happened?** Kitematic downloaded the `kitematic/hello-world-nginx` image from the Docker Hub and then ran this image, creating an Nginx container that serves website data.
+**What just happened?** Kitematic downloaded the `kitematic/hello-world-nginx` image from the Docker Hub and then created and ran a Docker Nginx container from this image.

 #### Viewing the Website Data in Finder

 This container exposes website data via a _Docker volume_.
 Kitematic makes managing Docker volumes easy - you can edit the data in Finder or with your favorite text editor.
 By default, Kitematic places volumes under `~/Kitematic` but you can change this in the container settings.
-To access the files via finder, click on the in-app folder icon for your container:
+To access the files via finder, click on the in-app folder icon for a container:

 ![screen shot 2015-03-03 at 5 45 03 pm](https://cloud.githubusercontent.com/assets/251292/6474222/0d8e6f2a-c1cd-11e4-9fd1-8ea274c9596a.png)